 Some Directors also enquired about the ability to have the proposed Noise Bylaw to only apply to portions of a particular Electoral Area.
 The bylaw as currently proposed applies to all Electoral Areas and the lands contained therein within which the CSRD has regulatory jurisdiction.
 Given the Noise Bylaw's limited regulation, additional proposed exemptions, and extended permitted noise hours, the need to have the bylaw only apply to a portion of an Electoral Area should not be necessary.
-Staff is not supportive of implementing this regulation on a Sub-Electoral Area basis, however, if a Director wished to have the bylaw apply to only a portion of an Electoral Area, a referendum or alternative approval process (AAP) for property owners in the proposed service area would be necessary to obtain the requisite authority to implement the bylaw and establish the service area.
+Staff is not supportive of implementing this regulation on a Sub-Electoral Area, a referendum or alternative approval process (AAP) for property owners in the proposed service area would be necessary to obtain the requisite authority to implement the bylaw and establish the service area.